theslater11/SengLinks-HR-App/writeup.md

 Do you also notice a corresponding difference in values in the "stdevs.png" graph?
 If so, do these differences align with the "averages.png" graph?

 The values along the axis' remain unchanged but the charts do not align.
-There is a similar spike at 10, but seemingly random fluctuations thereafter that the other two charts do not have.
+There is a similar spike at 10, but seemingly random fluctuations after that the other two charts do not have.